-\item{\it Templates and control}: compared to other standalone instruments, the main reason for the complexity of the ESPRESSO acquisition and observation templates will be the possible usage of any combination of UTs, besides the proper handling of the simultaneous reference technique.
-ESPRESSO will contribute to open the new path for the controlsystems of future ESO instrumentation.
+\item{\it Templates and control}: compared to other standalone instruments, the main reason for the complexity of the ESPRESSO acquisition and observation templates are the possible usage of any combination of UTs, besides the proper handling of the simultaneous reference technique.
+ESPRESSO will contribute to open the new path for the control systems of future ESO instrumentation.

 \end{itemize}